-The Cardiomyopathy Program at Children's Hospital Colorado provides care for babies, children and young adults whose heart muscle doesn't work as well as it should (a condition known as cardiomyopathy, which can lead to heart failure).
+The Cardiomyopathy Program at Children's Hospital Colorado provides care for babies, children and young adults with heart muscle problems.
+This condition is called cardiomyopathy, and it can lead to heart failure.

 We specialize in diagnosing and managing all forms of cardiomyopathy in children, including the three most common types of heart muscle disease: dilated, restrictive and hypertrophic cardiomyopathies.
 We also care for kids with a family history of congenital heart disease (heart defects present at birth) that can lead to problems with the heart muscle.